 - plans and policies such as for approvals, management of community land and environmental planning instruments; and

 - information about development applications made on or after 1 July 2010 including associated documents and records of decisions.

 The Chief Executive of the Office of Local Government may, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in council’s agency information guides.
 If so, councils must include the mandatory provision unless the Chief Executive approves otherwise.

 A councillor or a designated person must complete a return disclosing their pecuniary interests.
 These returns must be provided as open access information.
-The IPC has provided guidance to councils about how to interpret this requirement in GIPA Guideline 1: For local councils on the disclosure of information contained in the returns disclosing the interests of councillors and designated persons developed under the GIPA Act.
+The IPC has provided guidance to councils about how to interpret this requirement in Guideline 1: For local councils on the disclosure of information contained in the returns disclosing the interests of councillors and designated persons developed under the GIPA Act.
 The guideline assists local councils to determine public interest considerations when deciding whether to disclose information and supplements the GIPA Act.

 The IPC has also published GIPA Guideline 3: For local councils – personal information contained in development applications: What should not be put on council websites, as well as resources on copyright and compliance with the GIPA Act to assist councils with meeting their open access information requirements.
-Councils should refer to the IPC’s Copyright and the GIPA Act: Frequently Asked Questions for councils (link now deactivated).
+Councils should refer to the IPC’s GIPA Act and Copyright.

 In addition to information provided on a website, councils must also make open access information available by: